pietroglyph/ferrofluid-display/website/content/magnets.md

 Where $\mu_o$ is the permittivity of free space, $N$ is the number of turns in the wire, $I$ is the current, and $l$ is the length of the solenoid.

 Electromagnets are more flexible than permanent magnets because they can be easily turned on and off by adjusting voltage.
-As a team we decided that electromagnets would provide the flexibility.
+As a team we decided that electromagnets would provide the flexibility we need.

 ## Creating our Electromagnets